crnd-inc/generic-addons/generic_tag/README.rst

-Generic Tag is a module developed by the Center of Research & Development company.
+Generic Tag is a module developed by the `Center of Research & Development company <https://crnd.pro/>`__.
 It allows you to create and categorize generic tags (keywords).

 With these tags in other applications, you can use the logic associated